stahlco/ch3fs/README.md

 #### Different Number of Nodes/Clients

-You can easily change the amount of Nodes within the cluster, or the amount of clients stresstesting the system.
-Just increase or the decrease the `deploy.replica` configuration in the `docker-compose.yaml` file.
+To adjust the cluster size, the amount of clients or tune even more fine garnular by adjusting the amount workers, both upload and download, within a node, you can just adjust the environment variables.
+Recommended values are set in the `.env.example` file.

-The Servers, do not need any information to find other nodes and join the shared memberlist.
-The instanciation of the raft cluster, will happen after a few seconds, when probably all nodes have beeing recongnized by the cluster.
+You can also adjust the requests per second, send by each client.
+We also added timed load spikes, so keep that in mind.

 ---
 ### Architecture